 The attorneys at Morris James have litigated almost every type of medical malpractice claim.
 Some common types of malpractice claims include:

 The birth of one’s child is one of the most exciting and wonderful life experiences.
-Unfortunately, this event can turn horrific if the medical providers involved do not act appropriately to monitor and treat the mother and baby.
+Unfortunately, this event can become horrific if the medical providers do not act appropriately to monitor and treat the mother and baby.
 If the healthcare providers fail to treat the mother or child appropriately during her pregnancy or labor and delivery, this can lead to catastrophic birth injuries to both the mother, father and baby.
-Oftentimes, healthcare providers wait too long to deliver a baby, which can lead to a decrease in oxygen to the baby’s brain, resulting in devastating injuries (like cerebral palsy).
+Often, healthcare providers wait too long to deliver a baby, which can lead to decreased oxygen to the baby’s brain, resulting in devastating injuries (like cerebral palsy).
 Medical negligence during labor can also lead to other physical injuries, including injuries to the baby’s arms or shoulders (brachial plexus injuries).
 All birth injuries can have a lifelong impact on the child and family.

 Patients go to a hospital for all types of care, including emergency room care, surgeries, births, and other issues.
 While at a hospital, patients can be treated by numerous healthcare providers, including doctors, physician assistants, nurse practitioners, and nurses.
 When these providers breach the standard of care and harm a patient, regardless of the type of care, the hospital may be responsible for those injuries.